umutcanaltin/fpgai_compiler/paper/paper.md

 # How to cite

-If you are using PySM 3 for your work, please cite this paper for the software itself; for the actual emission modeling please also cite the original PySM 2 paper [@pysm17].
-There will be a future paper on the generation of new PySM 3 astrophysical models.
+If you are using fpgai for your work, please cite this paper for the software itself.

 # Acknowledgments